bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/working-and-collaborating-remotely.md

   - Others include: [Subversion (SVN)](https://subversion.apache.org/), [Mercurial](https://www.mercurial-scm.org/)

 #### Communication
 * **Communicating online** - Obviously, if you are working remotely, you won’t only be communicating by email.
-It is imperative that you become familiar with the etiquette or “netiquette” when working online and to remain professional during web conferencing.
+It is imperative that you become familiar with the etiquette or “netiquette" when working online and to remain professional during web conferencing.
   - Every message, email, or call to `@here` on Slack can disturb people’s work, so it’s important to plan your communication
   - Do people email after hours?
 Until you find out, try to send anything outside of normal working hours through scheduled send
   - In a remote environment, messages that are text only won’t have the social context that one would have if speaking with someone where they can see them, so use care in crafting your email and messages